-- 1. Time Limit: A contravention committed by any person within a period of three years from the date on which a similar contravention committed by him was compounded under these rules cannot be compounded.
-Any second or subsequent contravention committed after the expiry of a period of three years from the date on which the contravention was previously compounded shall be deemed to be a first contravention and can therefore be compounded. - 2.
-Filing of Appeal: No contravention shall be compounded if an appeal has been filed under section 17 or section 19 of FEMA.
+- (1) A contravention committed by any person within a period of three years from the date on which a similar contravention committed by him was compounded under these rules cannot be compounded.
+Any second or subsequent contravention committed after the expiry of a period of three years from the date on which the contravention was previously compounded shall be deemed to be a first contravention and can therefore be compounded. - (2) No contravention shall be compounded if an appeal has been filed under section 17 or section 19 of FEMA.